 - Does the show have a positive track record?

 - Will the event help me reach my goals?

 Restructure Your Budget

 Trade shows are expensive.
 But there are ways to save without cutting corners.
-Typically, exhibit space eats up 25%-35% of your budget.
+Typically, trade show exhibit space eats up 25%-35% of your budget.
 To save on these costs, sign up early to qualify for early registration incentives and to pick the best spot.
 In fact, do everything as early as possible so that you can get multiple estimates, nab better deals and avoid rush charges.
-You may even be able to shift your budget around so that you have more to work with in another area.
+You may even be able to shift your trade show budget around so that you have more to work with in another area.